willlymendoza/larapi/README.md

 [Composer](https://getcomposer.org/)

-PHP & MYSQL (you can use XAMPP [XAMPP](https://www.apachefriends.org/index.html) to install both on your pc)
+PHP & MYSQL (you can use [XAMPP](https://www.apachefriends.org/index.html) to install both on your pc)

 # Setting up your Database in MySql